MarklPlz/BSTT/README.md

 # BSTT
-An application written in Micropython for the Raspberry Pico, which controls a step-down converter.
+An application written in Micropython for the Raspberry Pico, which controls a synchronous converter.

 ## Dependencies
 - mpremote